 Major Requirements

-105 Financial Accounting 3
+ACC 105 Financial Accounting 3

-100 Introduction to Business 3
+BUS 100 Introduction to Business 3

-200 Macroeconomics 3
+BUS 200 Macroeconomics 3

-201 Microeconomics 3
+BUS 201 Microeconomics 3

-110 Microcomputer Applications 3
+IFT 110 Microcomputer Applications 3

 - 15

-200 201 Financial Accounting Introduction to Business Macroeconomics Microeconomics

 Courses selected as electives will depend upon the institution to which you will transfer.
 It is essential that you consult with a Faculty Advisor for assistance in selecting elective courses.
 However, it is the responsibility of students to meet with an admissions representative from the four-year institution to determine its transfer policies.